madcowswe/VHDL/submissions/full_design/README.txt

 > post_synth_sim_files - all the needed files for post-synthesis simulation, same as the example ones provided but included with the submission for convenience.

 > tests - all of the tests used for verifying the design's operation and the model outputs.
+(!)
+Note: the explanations of what they test are in the report.

 > report
+(!)
+Note: synthesis warnings are explored for both blocks together, as are synthesis options.